-As mentioned at the beginning of this article, institutions have the option to outsource their real estate tax monitoring function.
+As mentioned at the beginning of this article, institutions have the option to outsource their property tax tracking services.
 If an institution chooses to outsource, care should be taken to select a vendor with experience providing this service to other regulated financial institutions.

 Institutions should also understand that they will ultimately bear regulatory responsibility for vendors’ performance, so they will need to conduct adequate due diligence and monitoring on the provider as well as follow regulatory guidelines regarding third party vendor relationships.

 The repercussions for inadequate real estate tax monitoring practices can be significant.
 Institutions should understand the risks associated with real estate tax monitoring and implement policies and procedures to ensure accuracy and timeliness of tax information in order to mitigate risk.
 If outsourcing this function is deemed to be appropriate for the institution, adequate time and effort should be given to researching, selecting and monitoring the right service provider.